Unbiased Markov chain Monte Carlo with couplings: Illustrations

-For values of $p$ between $100$ and $1000$, we run coupled chains until they meet, $R=1,000$ times independently.
-The meeting times divided by $p$ are shown in Figure \ref{fig:varselection:meetingtime}, along with dashed lines connecting deciles.
-From the graph we see that these scaled meeting times are approximately constant, suggesting that meeting times increase linearly with $p$.
-This is in line with the findings of \citet{yang2016computational}, where mixing times are shown to increase linearly with $p$.
+For different values of $n$, $p$ and SNR, and the two types of design, we run coupled chains 100 times independently until they meet.
+We report the average meeting times in Tables \ref{table:varselection:independent} and \ref{table:varselection:correlated}.
+The average meeting times are of the order of $10^4$ to $10^5$, depending on the problem; the maximum is attained in the correlated design at $n=500,p=1000,\text{SNR}=2$.
+In contrast with this, the experiments in \citet{yang2016computational} identify the scenario $n=500,p=5000,\text{SNR}=1$ as the most challenging one.
+This discrepancy deserves further study; it could be due to variations from a synthetic data set to another, or to differences in the criteria being reported.

-In the case $p=1{,}000$, we choose $k=50{,}000$ and $m=100{,}000$ and generate $R = 1{,}000$ independent unbiased estimators of the inclusion probabilities $\mathbb{P}(\gamma_i = 1 | X,Y)$ for all $i\in \{1,\ldots,p\}$.
-We compare the estimates with an MCMC estimate obtained with $10^6$ iterations and a burn-in of $50{,}000$.
-The MCMC estimates for the first $20$ variables are represented by a dotted line in Figure \ref{fig:varselection:estimates}, and $95\%$ confidence intervals obtained from the unbiased estimators are shown as error bars.
-The probabilities of inclusion of the other variables are all close to zero.
-We observe an agreement between the proposed estimators and the MCMC estimates, considered as ground truth.
+To illustrate the impact of dimension, we focus on the independent design setting with $n=500$ and $\text{SNR}=1$, and consider values of $p$ between $100$ and $1000$.
+For each value of $p$, we run coupled chains $1,000$ times independently until they meet.
+We present violin plots representing the distributions of meeting times divided by $p$ in Figure \ref{fig:varselection:meetingtime}.
+The distribution of scaled meeting times appears to be approximately constant as a function of $p$, suggesting that meeting times increase linearly in $p$.
+This is consistent with the findings of \citet{yang2016computational}, where mixing times are shown to increase linearly in $p$.

-Assessing the convergence of MCMC can be difficult in high-dimensional discrete state spaces.
-We might not know whether the chain sticks to a small number of states because they are more probable than all other states or because the chain is stuck in a local mode.
-One can plot the target probabilities along the iterations of the chain and repeat over multiple chains to check that they all converge to the same range of values \citep[see Figure 1 in][]{yang2016computational}.
-These considerations assume a different significance in the proposed framework, where confidence intervals are constructed using the Central Limit Theorem for independent variables.
-We note that the results of this section are sensitive to the prior parameter $\kappa$ and on the degree of correlations between the columns of $X$; we refer to \citet{yang2016computational} for a further discussion, and to \citet{johnson2004} for a similar Bayesian variable selection setting where couplings of chains are used to assess convergence.
+Focusing now on the independent design case with $n=500$, $p=1{,}000$, and $\text{SNR}=1$ we consider different values of the prior hyperparameter $\kappa$ in $\{0.1,1,2\}$.
+We set $k=75{,}000$ and $m=150{,}000$ and generate unbiased estimators on a cluster for $120$ minutes, using $200$ processors for each value of $\kappa$, and so $600$ processors in total.
+The test function is chosen so that the estimand $\pi(h)$ is the vector of inclusion probabilities $\mathbb{P}(\gamma_i = 1 | X,Y)$ for $i\in \{1,\ldots,20\}$.
+Within the time budget, $39,282$ estimates were produced, with each processor producing between 8 and 181 of these.
+The largest observed meeting time was $81,423$.
+The meeting times were similar across the three values of $\kappa$.